Today I’m sharing Easy Watercolor Christmas Cards that even beginners can easily make at home! Easy VIDEO tutorial + template included

-I have a YouTube video showing the start to finish of this Watercolor christmas card tutorial that you can watch here or click the video box below.
+I have a YouTube video showing the start to finish of these hand painted watercolor christmas cards that you can watch here or click the video box below.

 disclaimer: affiliate links have been used.
-Which means that if you make a purchase I earn a small commission.
+This means that if you make a purchase I earn a small commission.

 And here is the finished product!
-I hope you enjoyed this watercolor christmas card tutorial today!
+I hope you enjoyed these hand painted watercolor Christmas cards today!
 The Cricut bright pad makes it so easy to trace over the tree design and color it in.
 And honestly, watercoloring is so relaxing during this busy festive season!

 Tips and Tricks: